 (1) Every summons issued under this Part has the same effect as a subpoena ad test or duces tecum, as the case may be, issued by the Supreme Court for the attendance of a witness for examination or production of documents in a civil action.

-(2) Obedience to, or non-observance of, a summons issued under this Part may be enforced and punished by a Judge in Chambers in the same manner as in the case of obedience to, or non-observance of, a subpoena issued by the Supreme Court.
+(2) Obedience to, or non-observance of, a summons issued under this Part may be enforced and punished by a judge in chambers in the same manner as in the case of obedience to, or non-observance of, a subpoena issued by the Supreme Court.

 196. Representation